awsdocs/aws-powershell-user-guide/doc_source/pstools-installing-specifying-region.md

 # Specifying AWS Regions<a name="pstools-installing-specifying-region"></a>

-There are two ways to specify the AWS region to use when running AWS CLI commands, the `-Region` common parameter, or the `Set-DefaultAWSRegion` command\.
+There are two ways to specify the AWS Region to use when running Tools for PowerShell commands:

-Most AWS cmdlets fail if you do not specify a region\.
-The exceptions are cmdlets for [Amazon S3](pstools-s3.md), Amazon SES, and [AWS Identity and Access Management \(IAM \)](pstools-iam.md)\.
++ Use the `-Region` common parameter on individual commands\.

-In the absence of a specified region, Amazon S3 and Amazon SES use [US East \(N\.
-Virginia\)](https://docs.aws.amazon.com/general/latest/gr/rande.html#ses_region)\.
++ Use the `Set-DefaultAWSRegion` command to set a default Region for all commands\.

- [Amazon SES](https://console.aws.amazon.com/ses/home) and [IAM](https://console.aws.amazon.com/iam/home) are services that do not require a region to be specified\.
+Many AWS cmdlets fail if the Tools for Windows PowerShell can't figure out what region to use\.
+Exceptions include cmdlets for [Amazon S3](pstools-s3.md), Amazon SES, and [AWS Identity and Access Management \(IAM \)](pstools-iam.md), which automatically default to a global endpoint\.

  **To specify the region for a single AWS command**

 Add the `-Region` parameter to your command, such as:

 ```
-PS > Get-EC2Image -Region us-west-1
+PS > Get-EC2Image -Region us-west-2
 ```

- **To set a default region for all AWS CLI commands in the session**
+ **To set a default region for all AWS CLI commands in the current session**

 From the PowerShell command prompt, type the following command:

 ```
-PS > Set-DefaultAWSRegion -Region us-west-1
+PS > Set-DefaultAWSRegion -Region us-west-2
 ```

 **Note**